-In this example, the annotations were used to specify the operation names exposed by the services (authOk and acceptToken for Client, authenticate for Ip, etc.).
+The annotations were used to specify the operation names exposed by the services (authOk and acceptToken for Client, authenticate for Ip, and authOk and authFail for Server).
 In general, they can specify arbitrary metadata that allows the programmer to control and guide the backend's code generation.